Higher order Magnus expansions for driven two-level quantum dynamics: Non-adiabatic transition problem

 \section{Non-adiabatic transition problem}

 The (quantum) adiabatic theorem states that a quantum system initially prepared in an instantaneous eigenstate of an infinitely slowly varying Hamiltonian remains in the corresponding instantaneous eigenstate throughout the evolution, up to a phase factor \cite{Born1928beweis,Tannor2007}.
 The non-adiabatic transition problem deals with the determination of transition probabilities between instantaneous eigenstates of a time-dependent Hamiltonian when the adiabatic condition is violated.
-This problem can be most cleanly addressed in the adiabatic (interaction) picture\cite{Garrido1964, BerryAdiabaticPicture1987, BLANES2009151}, as reviewed below.
-We note that the ME in the adiabatic picture has been paid special attention to in previous works, such as\cite{Klarsfeld1992, BLANES2009151}.
-In the following we point out that the convergence condition Eq.~\eqref{eq:magnus_criteria_tls}, which has this far not been in the center of interest, holds for a large class of drivings.